Blink-182: Hoppus' cancer battle and DeLonge's second return (2021–present)

-On June 23, 2021, Hoppus confirmed that he had received a cancer diagnosis and had been receiving treatment in secret for the last three months.
+On June 23, 2021, Hoppus confirmed that he had been diagnosed with a rare form of cancer and had been receiving treatment in secret for the last three months.
 After his cancer diagnosis, it was reported by sources that Hoppus had met with DeLonge and Barker together at his home to discuss old problems, personal issues, and Hoppus' cancer diagnosis.
 Hoppus was declared cancer-free later that year, but would continue screening every six months.
+Soon after, the three decided that the time was right for DeLonge to make his return to the band.